quynhdinh/oj-x/REPORT.md

 Explain your key design choices, such as:

-* Use of interfaces, abstract classes, inheritance (Liskov Substitution Principle), composition.
+1. Use of interfaces, abstract classes, inheritance (Liskov Substitution Principle), composition.
-* Application of Open-Closed Principle.
+2. Application of Open-Closed Principle.
-* Design patterns used (if any).
+3. Design patterns:
+   * Singleton
+   * Builder: The project using the Builder pattern to create complex objects like `User`, `Problem`, and `Contest` to ensure immutability and ease of construction.
+   * Factory

 ---